 You can add the ability to output console messages to your own app.
 At a minimum, the following line of code will allow your app to output console messages to an external log file in the default location on the device:

-For more detailed examples of how you can implement logging, see the enterprise templates of AppStudio Player and ArcGIS Survey123 supplied with AppStudio.
+For more detailed examples of how you can implement logging, see the enterprise template of AppStudio Player supplied with AppStudio.